The most overlooked costs in a short-term rental property and how to plan for them

 With real estate values continuing to climb, the short-term rental industry is an industry with a particularly high cost of entry.
 Although the initial investment in property can be steep, the returns can be even higher.

-Although the return-on-investment looks attractive on the surface, there are other costs that must be factored into a short-term rental budget.
-Before you head to Zillow to find your next rental property, be sure to factor costs including insurance, maintenance, taxes and furnishings into your calculations.
+Although the return on investment looks attractive on the surface, there are other costs that must be factored into a short-term rental budget.
+Before you head to Zillow to find your next rental property, be sure to factor costs including insurance, maintenance, taxes, and furnishings into your calculations.

 We’ve compiled a list of some of the most overlooked costs associated with running a short-term rental business so you can make sure all your bases are covered.